raytroop/raytroop.github.io/source/_posts/lc-osc.md

-### coding & layout methodology

-In a **differential LC VCO**, every tuning bit should preserve the symmetry of the two tank nodes

-To maintain a **symmetric connection** between the inductor and the capacitor bank, each weighted capacitor branch should be split and placed symmetrically about the differential axis

 ### switch res impact on Q

 series model (R<sub>s</sub>, C<sub>s</sub>) to parallel model (R<sub>p</sub>, C<sub>p</sub>) with fixed C<sub>s</sub> but varying R<sub>s</sub>